ericselin/dotfiles/README.md

 ## Installation

 ```
-curl -L https://git.io/JYeUL | /bin/bash
+curl -L https://git.io/JnYvI | /bin/bash
 ```

-The short link above links to `scripts/clone-dotfiles.sh`.
-It will clone this repo as a bare repo, backing up any existing files in the process.
+The short link above links to `scripts/restore-system.sh`.
+It will install everything and clone this repo as a bare repo, backing up any existing files in the process.

 ## Environment